TobyYang7/TobyYang7/README.md

 ## Description

-### 🔭 I’m currently studying in CUHKSZ，year 3, majoring in Computer Science and Engineering
+### 🔭 I’m currently studying in CUHKSZ, year 3, majoring in Computer Science and Engineering

 <!-- - 🌱 I’m currently learning ... -->
 <!-- - 👯 I’m looking to collaborate on ... -->